 Payment for membership and rallies can be done by several different methods, EFT is preferred, however cash, cheque and money orders are also acceptable.

 Payment details are provided on the membership form and rally forms

 Rallies are held on the 3rd Sunday of every month starting in February and finishing in November.
-We will also hold clinics and social days on the occasional 1st Saturday of the month.
+In 2018 we are trialing half day Friday rallies.
+The Friday rallies will generally be held on the second Friday of the month except where the Friday rally and Sunday rally fall on the same week.
+In this case the Friday rally will be held on the first Friday of the month.
+We will also be holding clinics and social days on the occasional 1st Saturday of the month.

 Uniforms can be ordered via our uniforms officer (committee member) and also available to order on-line from our website.

-Our club colours are black and gold and we have shirts, jackets, caps, vests and saddle blankets for sale.
+Our club colours are black and gold and we have shirts, jackets, caps, vest, riding tights and saddle blankets for sale.
 Names are embroidered on shirts and jackets so these are non refundable.
 Uniforms do not have to be worn at rallies but are essential for inter-club challenges.
 For inter club challenges it is preferred that all riders would be wearing the black and gold club riding tights, or black Jodhpurs.
 Shirts are available to borrow for these events if you do not have your own club shirt).
-Orders are taken twice a year (beginning and mid year).
+Orders for uniforms are taken twice a year (beginning and mid year).

 Publications / forums